hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 We arrived at 2pm, admired the big jeeps and walked to the campsite to repack out backpacks.
 Because we had not much time in the morning, we packed our backpack very poorly.
 We also tested our cooker again to become familiar with its usage (due to the strange white spirit we bought).

+{{< imgScale "IMG_20180719_140156_1600.jpg" "Iceland is a paradise for people loving big cars."
+"500x" >}}

+Kristina ask the guy in the campsite reception how the weather may look like to find out if there's any big storm coming up.
+The only answer she got was "Well, there will be weather".

 After repacking and taking a nice photo in front of the Markarfljöt (s. below) it was time to start our journey.
 Thorsmörk is very beautiful, green, forested (Thorsmörk = forest of Thor) but also pretty steep.